 All 'zeytinyağlı' vegetables are cooked in a similar fashion.
 The vegetables are washed and cut into the desired shapes, then braised in a pressure cooker or covered saucepan with onions, seasonings and sometimes rice.

 The key is to use as little extra water as possible while cooking.
 This will ensure the vegetables cook in their own juices and won't end up too soft or bland.

 Once the vegetables are very tender and the liquid has reduced and thickened, they are left to cool down to room temperature.
 Before serving or storing them, the vegetables are drizzled with generous amounts of extra virgin olive oil.

-This not only complements their flavor, it also helps to keep them fresh in the refrigerator for several days.
+This not only complements their flavor, but it also helps to keep them fresh in the refrigerator for several days.

 Home cooks will often prepare the week's vegetable dishes on Sunday, and the family will eat them all through the week.

 The best line-up of Turkish 'zeytinyağlı' dishes is below.
 Many are hearty enough to stand alone as a vegetarian meal.

 What about leeks and carrots or roasted eggplant salad?
 Choose any recipe from the list below, or try them all to get a taste of authentic Turkish vegetarian cuisine.

 Turkish-style artichoke bottoms or 'zeytinyağlı enginar' (zay-TEEN' YAH'-luh EN'-geen-ahr) are cooked with olive oil and mixed vegetables to make a beautiful side dish, starter or salad.
 Artichokes are very common in Turkey, but this dish is still considered to be a delicacy and served at special meals.